JoshSalazar/LSA-Email-Template-Full/README.md

 ## Components

 ### Button
 There should only be one button in the email.
-This button should be the primary call to action.
+This button should be the primary call to action and purpose of the email.
+The button is centered on the email.

 Buttons have a 4px border-radius, line-height of 15px, font-size of 15px, and padding of 13px top/bottom 17px left/right.
 ```